Everything You Need to Know About Buying and Selling Websites

 One thing Justin brought up during his talk at our recent retreat was selling websites that are dropshipping from China.
 He mentioned that he has sold plenty of sites that use the China model, but right now, things are changing.
 There are some issues going on with different tariffs, potentially a trade war, and even increased shipping costs.
 So those websites, right now, have more risk involved on the buyer’s end and in turn are taking longer to sell.

-Empire Flippers could still do still help you sell your dropshipping store if you’re doing so with Chinese suppliers, so still reach out.
+Empire Flippers could still help you sell your dropshipping store if you’re doing so with Chinese suppliers, so still reach out.

 At the retreat though, he showed some real world examples of websites they’ve sold that use the Drop Ship Lifestyle model.
 Our model is all about working with domestic suppliers versus dropshipping from China.
 And it’s no surprise, but stores using the Drop Ship Lifestyle model sell a lot faster and get a lot higher multiples than other dropship models.